viniciusmuller/Monocle/README.md

 - Add other administrative functions
 - Use MessagePack as the serialization protocol
 - Display server time and weather in server details
-- Add ability to select and browse vehicles and bases
 - Add more sprites (player wielding raid gear, different base tiers, other vehicles)
 - Display players join date in humanized time ("10 minutes ago")
 - Group players in players list by their own in-game group